-Livestock production and agriculture are intrinsically linked, each being dependent on the other, and both crucial for overall food security.
 According to estimates of the Central Statistics Office (CSO), the value of output livestock sector at current prices was about Rs.
 5,91,691 crore during 2015-16 which is about 28.5 per cent of the value of output from agricultural and allied sector.
-At constant prices the value of output from livestock is about 29 per cent of the value of the output from total agriculture and allied sector.
-India continues to be the largest producer of milk in the world.

-- Per capita availability of egg is around 66 eggs per annum. - Wool production showed negative growth. - India is the second largest producer of fish and also second largest producer of fresh water fish in the world.
+- ▶ Per capita availability of egg is around 69 eggs per annum. - Wool production showed negative growth.

+- ▶ Milk production has shown an annual growth of 6.37 per cent. - ► India is the second largest producer of fish and also second largest producer of fresh water fish in the world - ▶ Meat production registered a healthy growth at the end of Tenth and Eleventh Five year Plan.